 If the stores are so full how do new apps and games take off?
 Apps and games that don't have multi-million-dollar ad budgets.

-They take off by building momentum.
+They take off by knowing what's available from the store and by building momentum.

 The more you actively promote your app or game to the right audience, the more likely it is to take off.
 Sounds pretty straightforward, but without a critical mass, many activities may seem impossible.

 That's why it's so important to get those first 1,000 users, then use them to grow beyond.